maksimKorzh/vici/README.md

             r - enter the 'REPLACE' mode
-            d - cut current line to copy buffer y - copy current line to copy buffer p - paste line from copy buffer c - join current line to previous one x - delete char under the cursor
+            d - cut current line to copy buffer y - copy current line to copy buffer a - enable autocomplete for parens & quotes p - paste line from copy buffer c - join current line to previous one x - delete char under the cursor